Zeroshi/CerbiSite/index.md

 # CerbiSuite – Unified Logging, Governance & Observability

-🔐 **Structured Logging** · 🧠 **Developer‑First Observability** · 🌐 **Cloud‑Native & Portable**
+🔐 **Structured Logging** · 🧠 **Developer-First Observability** · 🌐 **Cloud-Native & Portable**

-*Modular · Hybrid‑Ready · ML‑Friendly · Dev‑First*
+*Modular · Hybrid-Ready · ML-Friendly · Dev-First*

 ---

 ## ✨ Why CerbiStream Exists

-As applications grow and teams scale—often spanning internal squads, external contractors, and third‑party libraries—logging can become fragmented and inconsistent.
-That leads to:
+As applications grow and teams scale—often spanning internal squads, external contractors, and third-party libraries—logging can become fragmented and inconsistent.
+This leads to:

-* Confusing, unstructured log messages
+- Confusing, unstructured log messages
-* Difficult audits and compliance gaps
+- Difficult audits and compliance gaps
-* Missed insights for monitoring or ML workloads
+- Missed insights for monitoring or ML workloads

 **CerbiStream** brings order and governance to this chaos by:

 1. **Enforcing Structure at the Source**
-   Developers use a simple, fluent API to define log schemas.
-CerbiStream validates against that schema *before* emitting logs.
+   Developers use a simple, fluent API to define log schemas, and CerbiStream validates against that schema *before* emitting logs.

 2. **Providing Modular Capabilities**
    Pick only what you need: encryption, governance, telemetry, benchmarking—no unnecessary bloat.

-3. **Enabling Audit‑Ready Compliance**
+3. **Enabling Audit-Ready Compliance**
-   Logs can be encrypted, include required fields, and exclude forbidden fields, ensuring HIPAA, GDPR, SOC‑2, and internal policy adherence.
+   Logs can be encrypted, include required fields, and exclude forbidden fields, ensuring HIPAA, GDPR, SOC-2, and internal policy adherence.

-4. **Feeding ML‑Ready Pipelines**
+4. **Feeding ML-Ready Pipelines**
    Consistent metadata formats make logs immediately consumable by analytics or AI/ML services.

 ---